 Turks and Caicos Potcakes

-It’s common to spot packs or single feral Potcakes on many of the islands in the Turks and Caicos, including Providenciales, Grand Turk, North Caicos, Middle Caicos, and South Caicos.
+It’s common to spot packs or single feral Potcakes on many islands, including Providenciales, Grand Turk, North Caicos, Middle Caicos, and South Caicos.

 Potcakes are very hardy, friendly, loyal, and respond moderately well to training.
 They’re considered mid-sized dogs, typically weighing 40–65 pounds (18–30 kg) as adults, with smooth short coats that may be a variety of colors, including black, brown, white, reddish, cream, yellow, and variations of the preceding hues.

-The origin of the name “Potcake” is quite simple, and ties into the meager economy that our islands and the nearby Bahamas had in the past.
-Before food imports were commonplace, locally sourced seafood, maize, beans, okra, and sweet potatoes were the core of most Turks and Caicos food, and these ingredients were often transformed into stews, soups, and souses, which were cooked in large pots.
-After the cooking process was finished, there was typically a layer of burnt and congealed material left in the bottom of the pot, and this “potcake” traditionally became the fare of the dogs.
+The origin of the name “Potcake” is quite simple, and ties into the meager economy that these islands and the nearby Bahamas had in the past.
+Before food imports were commonplace, locally sourced seafood, maize, beans, okra, and sweet potatoes formed the core of most Turks and Caicos food, and these ingredients were often transformed into stews, soups, and souses cooked in large pots.
+After the cooking process, there was typically a layer of burnt and congealed material left in the bottom of the pot, and this “potcake” was fed to the dogs.

 Is the Potcake an Identifiable Breed?